 The challenge is that not all property management companies are created equal.
 That’s why it’s typically recommended that landlords interview a few different companies before deciding on one.

-So if you’re looking for an expert in property management in Charlotte, NC, you’re going to want to do some homework.
+So if you’re looking for an expert in Community Association Management in Charlotte, NC, you’re going to want to do some homework.
 As you research and interview different property management companies, we recommend keeping the following tips for What to Consider When Hiring a Property Management Company in Charlotte, NC

 - Ask your potential property manager how many properties are currently under management—and then ask how many total employees assist in this work.
 This is a great way to get a feel for how much direct, personal attention your properties are actually going to receive.
 After all, you may meet a property manager whose three-person team is trying to manage 56 different units.
 How much attention do you really think they’re going to give to yours?